 Serving Akron, Canton, Summit County, Portage and Medina, Ohio.

 As head of our Bankruptcy Law practice group, Joe Kacyon has been representing clients during their Bankruptcy proceedings since the beginning of admittance to practice law.
 Joe received his Juris Doctorate from the University of Akron, in addition to his MBA.
 He has a vast understanding of the law, finances and business organization that can help in cases where bankruptcy may be necessary.
-If you believe you need to talk to an attorney near you regarding a potential bankruptcy, contact our Akron and Cuyahoga Falls Bankruptcy attorneys at 330-922-4491 or through our contact page to schedule a free, initial consultation.
+If you believe you need to talk to an attorney near you regarding a potential bankruptcy, contact our Akron and Cuyahoga Falls Bankruptcy attorneys at 330-922-4491 or through our contact page to schedule an initial consultation.

 Wage garnishments and endless phone calls from creditors can add unnecessary stress to your life.
 When you file bankruptcy, our bankruptcy lawyers can stop garnishments and creditor phone calls.

 How can we help: